SumoLogic/cloud-siem-content-catalog/rules/MATCH-S00961.md

 # [Rules](README.md): GitHub - Repository Visibility Changed to Public

 ## Description
 Detects a user making a repository public.
 This action should be closely monitored and mitigative actions taken even if the published repository is deleted, or reverted to private.
-Reference: https://trufflesecurity.com/blog/anyone-can-access-deleted-and-private-repo-data-github
+Reference: https://trufflesecurity.com/blog/anyone-can-access-deleted-and-private-repo-data-github.
+This detection was developed utilizing GitHub Enterprise Audit logging.
+Refer to https://help.sumologic.com/docs/integrations/app-development/github/#collecting-logs-for-github for instructions on ingesting GitHub Enterprise Audit logs.

 ## Additional Details
 |Detail|Value|